rcpch/digital-growth-charts-server/docs/products/google-sheets-plugin.md

 Dates must be supplied in the format YYYY-MM-DD sex is lowercase 'male' or 'female'
-Currently only UK-WHO is supported but in time Trisomy 21 and Turner's will be added.
+Currently only UK-WHO is supported but in time Down and Turner syndromes will be added.

 ## Installation